dincertekin/hobbyOS/README.md

 - Privacy and Security comes from Linux. (free & open-source)
 - Smoothness and Animations comes from Mac.
 - User-Friendly UI that combines Mac and Windows features.
-- Developer & Community support comes from Windows.
-- ARM64 for long-lasting battery and good performance.
+- ARM64 CPU for long-lasting battery and good performance.

 ## Thanks
 Thanks to [OSDev Wiki](https://wiki.osdev.org) I made this project! 😊